-MindScribe is a research project founded by Layne Jackson Hubbard.
+MindScribe is a research and design studio founded by Layne Jackson Hubbard.
 Layne is a PhD student in computer science at the University of Colorado Boulder.
 Her work is funded by a fellowship in Human-Computer Interaction from the National Science Foundation.
 She is advised by Dr. Tom Yeh.

-MindScribe began in Spring 2016 as Layne reflected on how she could combine her backgrounds in early childhood education, neuroscience, and computer science.
+MindScribe began in Winter 2016 as Layne reflected on how she could combine her backgrounds in early childhood education, neuroscience, and computer science.

 Dr. Yeh encouraged Layne to focus on her continuous core interests: supporting the needs of young children during critical periods of challenge and change.
 Layne knew that she wanted to include children as collaborators in her design process, and she also knew that her designs must provide value to the children’s families as well.